-Our founding connection to the Nashville Civic Design Center keeps us engaged in urban design for the state’s capitol.
+Our founding connection to the Civic Design Center in Nashville keeps us engaged in urban design for the state’s capital.

 “An architect should be able to design anything from a spoon to a city.” -Adolf Loos

 Students in Prof. T.K.
-Davis’s Urban Design Studio at the Nashville Civic Design Center spend each summer envisioning urban reformation and design for the Nashville area.
+Davis’s Urban Design Studio at the Civic Design Center in Nashville spend each summer envisioning urban reformation and design for the Nashville area.